Galtaire/SQL-Query-Archive/README.md

 This allows you to first see the outcome before making any permanent changes.

 ##Reminder 2:

 Always create staging tables for editing and data cleaning.
 Never edit the main raw data table.

+##Reminder 3:

+Use JOINS to fill NULL/Blank Values